Vegan Stuffed Butternut Squash (Thanksgiving For Two)

 - Butternut Squash: Of course you can’t have stuffed squash without the squash!
 They come in a variety of sizes, so it’s hard to tell you exactly which one to buy.
 Look for one large enough to stuff but not so large you run out of stuffing.
 Mine were about 2 pounds each.
 If your squash is on the smaller side, you can either buy 3 of them or eat the remaining rice on the side.

 - Olive Oil: Part of what makes this recipe vegan is using oil instead of butter.
 Use a high-quality extra virgin olive oil suitable for sautéing and roasting (not a finishing oil).
 You can also use butter (vegan or not).

 - Salt: Salt makes everything taste better because it enhances flavor.
 Kosher salt is preferred, but you can use table salt in a pinch.

 - Onion and Garlic: Known as aromatics, onion and garlic help build flavor into your rice.
 Use white, yellow, or even Vidalia onion.
-I wouldn’t use red onion unless that’s all you have on hand.

 - Vegetable Broth: Another ingredient making your squash vegan-friendly.
 Broth is needed to cook your rice.

 - Dried cranberries and pecans: I wanted to add some Thanksgiving flavor, so I chose dried cranberries and pecans.
 By cooking the cranberries directly in the broth, they plump up quite nicely.

 - Canned chickpeas: The hardest part about eating vegan (or even vegetarian) is making sure you have enough protein to fill you up.
 That’s why I added chickpeas so you aren’t still hungry.

 - Fresh herbs: I used chopped parsley for color and freshness, but you can use almost any herb – basil, cilantro, sage, rosemary, thyme, whatever you have on hand.